English cricket team in India in 2008–09

 The England cricket team toured India from 9 November 2008 to 23 December 2008 and played 2 Test matches and 5 One Day Internationals (ODIs).

-Following the attacks in Mumbai on 26 November, the final 2 ODIs against India were cancelled, India taking the series 5-0.
+Following the attacks in Mumbai on 26 November, the final 2 ODIs against India were cancelled, India taking the series 5–0.

 As a result of the Mumbai Attacks the Test matches were moved from Ahmedabad and Mumbai to Chennai and Mohali.
 England flew home initially and then attended a training camp in Abu Dhabi.
 On 7 December the England team decided to participate in the 2 match Test series and arrived in Chennai the next day.
+At Chennai, Andrew Strauss hit 123 and 108, strokeful for the former England skipper.
+Sachin Tendulkar slammed 103*, with Yuvraj Singh at 85*, chased the record target of 387, guiding India to a victory by 6 wickets.

 ODI series

 India won the series 5–0.
 The last 2 scheduled ODIs were cancelled, following the attacks in Mumbai.
 The player of the series was Yuvraj Singh, who hit 2 centuries, on his way to 325 runs at an average of 65.00.
 India secured large winning margins in the first 3 matches, and the last.
 The fourth and closest match included a controversial application of the Duckworth-Lewis method, prompting the England camp to suggest a rethink of its methodologies.